lucia-auth/lucia/docs/pages/upgrade-v3/prisma/mysql.md

 npx prisma migrate dev --name added_password_table
 ```

 Finally, copy the data from the key table.
-This assumes the provider id for emails was `email` and that you're already storing the users' emails in the user table.
+This assumes the provider ID for emails was `email` and that you're already storing the users' emails in the user table.

 ```sql
 INSERT INTO Password (`hashedPassword`, `userId`)